gummyworm/monster/README.md

 ## Watches
 Watches are set within the memory editor (`F3`).
-When the cursor is over the desired byte to watch, the user may press `C= + w` to add a watch to the address of the byte under the cursor.
-A beep will confirm that the watch was added, and the watch may be seen by activating the watch editor (`F7`).
+When the cursor is over the desired byte to watch, the press `C= + w` to add a watch to the address of the byte under the cursor.
+A beep will confirm that the watch was added.

-The viewer will display the old value and what it was changed to.
+The watch editor (`F7`) shows all active watches.
+This window displays the old value of a watch and what it was changed to when it is updated.

 When a value is changed the watch view is activated to alert the user to the alteration.
-If a read or write is detected while stepping _into_ the code, we also activate the viewer.
+If a read or write is detected while stepping _into_ the code, the viewer is also activated.